 In the same way that one can distinguish between a statistically significant and non-significant direct association, one can also distinguish between a statistically significant and non-significant Warp2 bivariate causal direction reversal instance.
 The "View Warp2 bivariate causal direction differences" option allows users to do just that, by inspecting a table with the absolute Warp2 bivariate causal direction differences and their respective P values.
-The absolute Warp2 bivariate causal direction differences can be used together with the Warp2 bivariate causal direction ratios to identify paths that need special attention, because Warp2 bivariate causal direction ratios alone can sometimes provide an inflated perception of problems, especially when paths in one direction and the other are both very small.
-Generally speaking, a path that meets the following criteria should be seen as referring to a link that needs special attention in terms of possible direction reversal: Warp2 bivariate causal direction ratio greater than 1.3, and P value for absolute Warp2 bivariate causal direction difference equal to a lower than 0.05.
+The absolute Warp2 bivariate causal direction differences can be used together with the Warp2 bivariate causal direction ratios to identify paths that need special attention, because Warp2 bivariate causal direction and the other are both very small.
+Generally speaking, a path that meets the following criteria should be seen as referring to a link that needs special attention in terms of possible direction reversal: Warp2 bivariate causal direction ratios greater than 1.3, and P value for absolute Warp2 bivariate causal direction difference and direction difference equal to a lower than 0.05.